metamaps/metamapper/create-from-slack/README.md

 steps

-1. `npm install --save create-from-slack`
-2. require in this module
+1. require in this module
-3. call the function that this module exports with the following:
+2. call the function that this module exports with the following:

 ```
 var Bot = require('create-from-slack');